GmEsoft/TRS80_SAY/README.md

 - https://github.com/s-macke/SAM.git for a re-implementation of S.A.M. in the C language, done by [Sebastian Macke](https://github.com/s-macke).

-Both projects have also been helpful to this project.
+Both projects have also been helpful to this one.